Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 	# For client TCP Orge server sockets:
 	iptables -A INPUT -p tcp --dport 51000:51999 -m state --state NEW -j ACCEPT

 Thus by default up to ``51999-51000+1 = 1000`` connected TCP clients are allowed at a time.
-Note however that many more clients can interact with the simulated world, as nominal communications (not administration, not streaming) are performed over UDP ports, with no specific upper bound set in the client number.
+Note however that many more clients can interact with the simulated world, as nominal communications (not administration, not streaming) are to be performed over UDP ports, with no specific upper bound set in the client number.